-McKinley Technology High School (MTHS) is part of the McKinley Technology Educational Campus, which also houses McKinley Middle School.
-MTHS is the only STEM application school in the District of Columbia Public School (DCPS) system.
-Five career and technical education (CTE) tracks of study certified in Washington, D.C.
+Construction High School Phelps Architecture, Construction, and Engineering dedicated to the design professions and construction trades.
+The school is the first Silver Leadership in Energy & Environmental Design (LEED) School certified in Washington, D.C.
 Courses are taught using multiple intelligences, occupational and social preparation, integrated core academics, cooperative learning, and team teaching in order to create a multi-dimensional real world academic environment focused on student achievement.
 Students are provided with CTE programs in architecture, construction, information technology, and engineering fields that emphasize the higher levels of mathematics, science, critical thinking, literacy and problem solving skills needed in the workplace and higher education.
 The Phelps Career and Technical Education department includes the following pathways: Architecture; Carpentry; CISCO Networking; Electrical; HVAC/R.4